 A worksheet in Excel is made up of cells.
 These cells can be referenced by specifying the row value and the column value.

-For example, A1 would refer to the first row (specified as 1) and first column (specified as A).
-Similarly, B3 would be third row and second column.
+For example, A1 would refer to the first row (specified as 1) and the first column (specified as A).
+Similarly, B3 would be the third row and second column.

-The power of Excel lies in the fact that you can use these cell reference in other cells when creating formulas.
+The power of Excel lies in the fact that you can use these cell references in other cells when creating formulas.

 Now there are three kinds of cell references that you can use in Excel:

 - Relative Cell References

 Understanding these different types of cell references will help you work with formulas and save time (especially when copy-pasting formulas).